pydata/xarray/doc/indexing.rst

     da[ind_x, ind_y] += 100  # increment is also possible
     da

-As like numpy ndarray, value assignment sometimes works differently from what one may expect.
+Like ``numpy.ndarray``, value assignment sometimes works differently from what one may expect.

 .. ipython:: python